alfonsof/google-cloud-python-examples/README.md

 * [gcloudcomputeengine](/gcloudcomputeengine) - Compute Engine VM instances: Example of how to handle Compute Engine VM instances using the Google API Client Library.

+**Storage - Cloud Storage:**

+* [gcloudstoragecreate](/gcloudstoragecreate) - Google Cloud Storage Create: Example of how to handle Cloud Storage buckets and create a new Google Storage bucket in a Google Cloud Project.

 ## License

 This code is released under the MIT License.
 See LICENSE file.